HafsaAhmed7/AI-ML-Engineering-Project/README.md

 Predict house prices using property features like area, bedrooms, and location.

 ### 📂 Dataset
-House Price Prediction Dataset (from Kaggle).
+-House Price Prediction Dataset (from Kaggle).
+-The dataset (`House Price Prediction Dataset.csv`) is included in this folder for easy access and reproducibility.
+You can click on it to view or download the raw data used in this task.

 ### 🛠️ Methods
 - Linear Regression and Gradient Boosting Regressor